Mindful Relationships: Seven Skills for Success – A Book Review

 Another key assumption of the BREATHE model is that mindfulness is a practice.
 Bullock emphasizes commitment to self-care, taking time out (a purposeful pause) to breathe, rest, and engage in self-reflection during less stressful times in your life; practicing and developing mindfulness skills such as intentional breathing, body awareness, and thought appraisal, so that they are already in place and at your disposal when you need truly them.
 She also reminds us of the power of humor and the necessity for compassion and kindness as you make your way to more mindful living and relationships.

 Overall, Bullock presents a thorough, smart and loving guidebook to bringing mindfulness into our relationships while ultimately improving the quality of our lives.
 An incredibly rich source of information backed by scientific evidence, and illustrated by first and second hand accounts, covering every neurological, biochemical, mental and emotional response to stress, and how it affects our perceptions, behaviors, and social bonds, this is a must read for counselors, group leaders and organizers, mindfulness professionals and anyone interested in the science of mindfulness.
-Understanding the systems of our brains and bodies, being able to recognize the first symptoms of stress, and being aware of the many ways stress interfere with our relationship with others, Bullock empowers readers to take charge of their lives—offering practical, simple and accessible techniques for improving our relationships with others as well as our selves.
+Understanding the systems of our brains and bodies, being able to recognize the first symptoms of stress, and being aware of the many ways stress interferes with our relationship with others, Bullock empowers readers to take charge of their lives—offering practical, simple and accessible techniques for improving our relationships with others as well as ourselves.

 If you’d like more information on improving relationships study with YogaUOnline and B Grace Bullock – BREATHE: Yogic Tools for Happy, Healthy and Fulfilling Relationships.